 I want to let you in on two simple IT strategies I consider to be the secret to my success.
-These two IT strategies,...
+They are both IT leadership...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-I can say without exaggeration, have transformed my life, the life of my teams and the life of my employers.
-I want to share them with you with this caveat: Though simple in concept, they are difficult to implement -- they take serious work.
+strategies and both, I can say without exaggeration, have transformed my life, the life of my teams and the life of my employers.
+I want to share them with you with this caveat: Though simple in concept, the two IT leadership strategies, are difficult to implement -- they take serious work.
 But the outcomes can be amazing.
-The two IT strategies are "Purpose Alignment" and the "Trust/Ownership Model."
+They are: "Purpose Alignment" and the "Trust/Ownership Model."

 Purpose Alignment (pictured below) represents a way of thinking about IT.
 I came to the Purpose Alignment way of thinking after a few large IT projects in which we spent lots of time, money and effort to make the new systems look just like the legacy systems we were throwing away.
 What sense is there in spending so much to replicate something we wanted to replace?
 This epiphany gave me clarity about the nature of IT innovation: The reality is there are but a few incredibly important things that deserve innovation while most incredibly important things do not.